COVID-19 Safety Protocols

-Staff, faculty, students, and other visitors are asked to monitor their own health including taking their temperature at home (see the CDC website for information on COVID-19 symptoms: https://www.cdc.gov/coronavirus/2019-ncov/index.html).
+Staff, faculty, students, and other visitors are asked to monitor their own health including taking their temperature at home; see the CDC website for information about COVID-19 symptoms.
+If you are experiencing any symptoms, please stay home and follow current quarantine/isolation guidelines; read more at Washington Department of Health.
 If any individual has a temperature of 100.4º or above they will not be permitted in PCNW facilities or to attend an on-location course/field trip, and must remain home until they can confirm that they are not infected.

 HYGIENE / SANITATION

 All staff, faculty, students, and other visitors are required to wash their hands after using the restroom and kitchen area, touching their face, and visiting other shared spaces, and are encouraged to wash hands often.
 PCNW has multiple locations with abundant soap and running water throughout our facility, however, in the event that soap and running water are unavailable (including for on-location courses/field trips) alcohol-based hand sanitizers will be readily available.

 All staff, faculty, students, and other visitors must abide by the physical distancing measures PCNW has implemented throughout our facilities and for on-location courses/field trips.
 These measures include: